killcity/d168-codeplug-new-england/README.md

 The codeplug focuses on **digital DMR repeaters** connected to the New England Digital Emergency Communications Network (NEDECN) and other BrandMeister talkgroups, but it also includes analog FM repeaters for local nets.

+**DO THIS FIRST: Set your DMR ID and Callsign in the Radio ID option under "Digital"**

 ## Channel overview

 The codeplug defines **1585 channels**.
 Each channel specifies the receive frequency, transmit frequency, timeslot (for DMR), colour code and a target talkgroup.
 Channels fall into two categories: